cameronharris745/finScript/README.md

 ## Workflows

 Workflows are used to model a "workflow" or "cycle" in the accounting process.
-Source Documents are adding to the workflow which at the moment just holds them in an array.
+Source Documents are added to the workflow which at the moment just holds them in an array.

 ```
 var workFlow  = new workFlow();